minishc/GenshinBuildApp/README.md

 This web app is for theorycrafting builds for characters in Genshin Impact.
 You can create an account and save characters, weapons, and artifacts to your account.
-You will be able to combine your characters, weapons, and artifacts to make a build and look at the stats for the build with a stat sheet similar to what you would see in game.
+You will be able to combine your characters, weapons, and artifacts to make a build and look at the stats for the build with a stat sheet similar to what you would see in game.\n

-Some user stories used during the development of the web app:
-As a user I want to be able to add characters, weapons, and artifacts that I own to my account As an admin I want to be able to view data from the database in browser As a user I want to be able to quickly navigate to making a build
+Some user stories used during the development of the web app:\n As a user I want to be able to add characters, weapons, and artifacts that I own to my account As an admin I want to be able to view data from the database in browser As a user I want to be able to quickly navigate to making a build